 Effective communication requires four components that are interworking perfectly to create shared meaning, a favorite definition of communication.

 - The individual sending the message must present the message clearly and in detail, and radiate integrity and authenticity.

 - The person receiving the message must decide to listen, ask questions for clarity, and trust the sender of the message.

 - The delivery method chosen must suit the circumstances and the needs of both the sender and the receiver.

-- The content of the message has to resonate and connect, on some level, with the already-held beliefs of the receiver.
+- The content of the message has to resonate and connect on some level with the already-held beliefs of the receiver (the employee).
 It must contain the information that the employee wants to hear.
-It must answer the employee's most cherished and cared about questions.
+It must answer the employee's most cherished and most cared about questions.

 Recommendations About Communication for Effective Change Management

 - Communicate all that is known about the changes, as quickly as the information is available.
-(Make clear that your bias is toward instant communication, so some of the details may change at a later date.)
-Tell people that your other choice is to hold all communication until you are positive about the decisions, goals, and progress.
-It is disastrous in effective change management.
+Make clear that your bias is toward instant communication, so some of the details may change at a later date.
+Tell people that your other choice is to hold all communication until you are positive about the decisions, goals, and progress, which is disastrous in effective change management.

 - Provide significant amounts of time for people to ask questions, request clarification, and provide input.
-If you have been part of a scenario in which a leader presented changes, on overhead transparencies, to a large group, and then fled, you know what bad news this is for change integration.
+If you've ever been part of a scenario in which a leader presented changes to a large group via overhead transparencies and then fled, you know what bad news this is for change integration.
 People must feel involved in the change.
 Involvement creates commitment—nothing else is as significant during a change process.

 - Recognize that true communication is a conversation.
 It is two-way, and real discussion must result.
 It cannot be just a presentation.